-Most of the South Orange County IRWM region has been urbanized with DACs found in small pockets throughout the region.
-The region is generally more affluent than other areas in Orange County that tend to be more densely populated with less access to green space and public transportation to parks and beaches.
+Most of the South Orange County IRWM Region has been urbanized, with DACs found in small pockets throughout the Region.
+The Region is generally more affluent than other areas in Orange County that tend to be more densely populated with less access to green space, parks and beaches.
 However, the following South Orange County cities include portions of DACs and EDAs within their service area, as do portions of the unincorporated county:

-• Laguna Woods
+- Laguna Woods

-Laguna Hills
+- Laguna Hills

 - Lake Forest

 - Mission Viejo

 - Rancho Santa Margarita

 - Laguna Niguel

 - Dana Point

 - San Juan Capistrano

 - San Clemente

-- Unincorporated Area